ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/01-create-a-project.md

 # Create a project

-We can use `@codemod-utils/cli` (a command-line interface) to create a Node project.
-It comes with lint, test, CI (continuous integration), and documentation out of the box.
+We will use [`@codemod-utils/cli`](../../packages/cli/README.md) (a command-line interface) to create a Node project.
+The project comes with lint, test, CI (continuous integration), and documentation out of the box.

-By default, the CLI adds `@codemod-utils/files` and `@codemod-utils/tests` (these packages are "core"), because every codemod will need them.
-For `ember-codemod-rename-test-modules`, we need to parse and update JS and TS files, so we will instruct the CLI to add `@codemod-utils/ast-javascript` (an "addon").
+The CLI automatically adds [`@codemod-utils/files`](../../packages/files/README.md) and [`@codemod-utils/tests`](../../packages/tests/README.md) (these packages are "core"), because every codemod will need them.
+For `ember-codemod-rename-test-modules`, we will need to parse and update JavaScript and TypeScript files, so we will instruct the CLI to also add [`@codemod-utils/ast-javascript`](../../packages/ast/javascript/README.md) (an "addon").

 Goals: